Haifa-Najieha/alien-vs-zombie/PART2.md

 List all the features completed.

-1. Cool Feature #1
-2. Cool Feature #2
-3. *add more*
+1. Users can insert their own preference for the gameboard dimension.
+2. Zombies and alien attributes.
+3. Random gameboard generated.
+4. Command.
+5. Alien movements.
+6. Zombies can attack the alien.
+7. Alien can attack the zombies.
+8. Alien can collect the Health and the Pods.
+9. Rocks and pods are provided in the game and its functioning.
+10. How to save the game.
+11. Quit the game.
+12. All main menu are functioning.

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
-2. *add more*
+1. Alien or Zombie turns prompt.
+(Example : Alien's turn to move. // Zombie's turn to move)

 ## Additional Features

-Describe the additional features that has been implemented.
+No additional features that has been implemented.

 ## Contributions